 The lovely church of Agios Isidoros stands on the islet of Alinda that is connected to the land by a narrow passage.
 The little chapel is built on the site of an ancient temple, the ruins of which can still be seen behind the altar.
 The view from the church is very beautiful, especially in the sunset.

 This small church is constructed on top of some rocks by the sea.
 Tradition says that fishermen found there an icon of Virgin Mary while they were looking for crabs.

 This is a nice small chapel beneath the Castle of Pandeli.
-It is constructed by the sea and gives amazing view to the sunset.
+It is constructed by the sea and gives an amazing view of the sunset.

 The Castle of Xirokambos was built in the Medieval times on the site of an ancient acropolis.
 This construction is older than the castle of Pandeli.

-The most picturesque site of old windmills on Leros are the windmills in Pandeli, on the way to the castle.
-On the other hand, when being in the north side of the island, it is possible to see some modern windmills on top of the mountains.
+The most picturesque site of old windmills on Leros is the windmills in Pandeli, on the way to the castle.
+On the other hand, when being on the north side of the island, it is possible to see some modern windmills on top of the mountains.